 Instagram’s crackdown on fake bot users has even resulted in the closure of third party fake follower services, but the war is far from over!

-Most Instagram Users By Country In 2020
+Most Instagram Users By Country

 Next up, we look at which country has the most Instagram users.

-Currently, in 2020, 88% of Instagram’s 1 billion monthly users are outside the US.
+In 2020, 88% of Instagram’s 1 billion monthly users are outside the US.
 The countries with the most active accounts accessing the photo-sharing app are in the USA with 120 million users, followed by India with 80 million, Brazil (77 million), Indonesia (63 million), and Russia (44 million).

 This international presence, you see below, makes Instagram especially appealing to both influencers and brands for advertising: